 Someday these finches will sing for their meals

 out of our food, beggaring us like street artists.

 They will be panhandler birds, a new species

 like violinists beneath the transverse

 playing the Four Seasons of Vivaldi.

-And then birds’ song will never be the same,
+Then birds’ song will never be the same,

-for our entertainment, and make for them
+for our entertainment, and create

 a wholly different little brown job.